 The manuscript with results from patients who completed the Brain Fitness Program was presented at the Alzheimer’s Association International Conference in Washington DC, on July 18th, 2015.
 Below are the figures from this manuscript.
 They show that 84% of patients experienced high-impact improvements in their cognitive function, 97% had high-impact or moderate-impact improvements in their brain wave normalization.
 Among those who had before-and-after brain MRIs, 65% had remarkable reversal of atrophy (12%) or actual growth (53%) in the size of their hippocampus.

-The cognitive results in one of the patients who completed the Brain Fitness Program shows remarkable improvements in her executive function, memory, and language.
+Brain mapping (Q-EEG) results in one of the patients who completed the Brain Fitness Program shows significant reduction (reduced red areas) in abnormally slow (theta) brain wave activity.

 Q-EEG detects changes in a patient’s brain activity and compares it with a normative set of data.
 Statistically significant higher than normal or lower than normal EEG activities are shown in red or blue colors, respectively.
 Post-program Q-EEG (B) in this patient showed significant improvement toward normal (46%) from baseline (A), through a reduction in excessive levels of slow theta waves in her right temporal lobe.